The Science of Speakers, the Wonders of Wireless

 While Rachel’s iPhone 5S played the soundtrack to The Avengers (the third-best kind of testing music, after Earth, Wind & Fire songs and showtunes), we listed to the sound that each speaker produced.
 Then we compared them all to each other and to the sound that the phone produced unaided.

-As mentioned earlier, for a hunk of molded silicone, the iPhone Megaphone Speaker does a shockingly good job of amplifying music.
+As mentioned earlier, for a hunk of molded silicone, the Party Pal Silicone Speaker does a shockingly good job of amplifying music.
 It still lacked bass during our test but transmitted sound that was audible and clear.

 The Boom Amplifier with Mini Stylus-Pen also transmitted clear sound, but it actually was a bit louder than the iPhone Megaphone Speaker.
 Overall, we determined that the Boom Amplifier with Mini Stylus-Pen had the fuller sound quality of the two speakers, though it still lacked bass.